Starrcade '84: The Million Dollar Challenge: Aftermath

 The WWF national expansion was taking its toll on all the territories, including Jim Crockett Promotions.
-Several wrestlers who were planned to appear at the event left beforehand, including Barry Windham and Mike Rotunda, and early in 1985 Rick Steamboat left for the WWF after a dispute with booker Dusty Rhodes, all of them would appear at the first WrestleMania event.
+Several wrestlers who were planned to appear at the event left beforehand, including Barry Windham and Mike Rotunda, and early in 1985 Rick Steamboat left for the WWF after a dispute with booker Dusty Rhodes, all of them would appear at the first WrestleMania event, and would all appear on the Georgia Championship Wrestling program aired by the WWF in March 1985 on TBS.

+Jim Crockett would buy the WWF time slots on TBS at the end of March, 1985, along with Ole Anderson's "Championship Wrestling from Georgia (CWG)" promotion and take his time slot as well.
+As a result, JCP began to recognize CWG's National singles and tag team titles (the National TV title was retired) and they discarded the Mid-Atlantic tag team titles that Black Bart and Ron Bass held.

 Wahoo McDaniel would hold the United States Heavyweight title until March, 1985, when he would be defeated (and move to Championship Wrestling from Florida) by a young up-and-comer named Magnum T.A., fresh from Bill Watts' Mid-South Wrestling.
 Magnum would later get into a feud with Tully Blanchard (and his "Perfect 10" Baby Doll) over the US title.

 Buzz Tyler would go on to capture the Mid-Atlantic Heavyweight title from Dick Slater in March, 1985, but would then leave JCP after a dispute with booker Dusty Rhodes and take the classic title belt with him.
 J.J.
 Dillon would continue to manage Ron Bass and Black Bart into 1985, later adding Buddy Landel to his stable during the year.
 Brian Adias would return to World Class Championship Wrestling after Starrcade.